UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module6/module6_17.md

 in a list and an optional argument named `exponent` and then returns a list with the exponential value of each element of the input list.

-Here we can see our code fails since we have not function code yet\!
+Here we can see our code fails since we have no function code yet\!

 ---